On/off Ramps in Web3: Multi processor payments

 What’s a multi processor?

-Multi processor means using more than one payment processor/provider to process your online/offline payments.
+Multi processor means using more than one payment processor/provider to process your payments (could be cards, bank transfers etc)

 Pros of being multi processor